 To allow spectators to cheer on their teams, despite COVID restrictions on numbers of attendees, all 9 hours of the event were live-streamed by a crew of WSP students led by Pierre Laurent, WSP’s School Administrator.
 (Catch a few highlights of their footage here.)

-Competitors spent the day troubleshooting, tweaking, and adjusting their robots.
+3. Real-time innovation Competitors spent the day troubleshooting, tweaking, and adjusting their robots.
 The team “pits” looked like chaotic workshops, with students darting in and out.

 WSP parent and event judge Neil Overmon, who designs systems for Level 4 self-driving trucks, was inspired.
 “I was genuinely impressed with the student competitors,” he said.
 “They were working with concepts that I don’t always see even at the professional level.
 I was inspired to brush up on a few topics when I went home that night!”